projectsbyandy/shinobi/README.md

 - WebAPI
 - Entity Framework ORM
 - Mocking DBContext for Unit testing
+- Layered Configuration handling

 ## Pre-Req

 The following instructions detail the pre-requisites for a Mac setup.
-If you are you on Windows, install SqlServer and skip to the Create Project section
+If you are using Windows, install SqlServer and skip to the Create Project section

 1. Download Azure Data Studio
 	https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2CmacOS-uninstall%2Credhat-uninstall